-In ancient China, sexuality was unrestricted and practiced indiscriminately.
-It's difficult to pinpoint exactly what sex was like in ancient China, because it was so many things.
-This list explores the many facets of ancient Chinese sexuality, while providing some very strange dynastic China sex facts.
+In ancient China, sexuality was unrestricted and practiced fairly indiscriminately.
+It's difficult to pinpoint exactly what sexual intercourse was like in ancient China culture, because it was so many things.
+This list explores the many facets of ancient Chinese sexuality, while providing some very strange facts about old Chinese dynasty times.

-The people of Xinjiang, a remote region of northwest China, are not only responsible for creating the earliest form of porn, but also some of the most graphic pornographic artwork in the world.
-The carvings were discovered in the 1980s by Chinese archaeologist Wang Binghua.
-Among other things, the 3,000-year-old petroglyphs depict a massive, bisexual orgy, complete with monkey masks.
+The people of Xinjiang, a remote region of northwest China, are not only responsible for creating the earliest form of erotic artwork, but also some of the most graphic smut in the ancient world.
+The carvings were discovered in the 1980s by Chinese archeologist Wang Binghua.
+Among other things, the 3,000-year-old petroglyphs depict a massive, bisexual orgy, complete with monkey masks and possible spectators.

-China was more hospitable than most ancient societies, to say the least.
-It was common practice for men to let travelers have sex with their wives.
-It was believed travelers were distinguished, and sexy time with them would bring in new blood and herald a better future.
-Husbands would set travelers up with a place to stay and ensure all his needs were met.
+Accounts paint parts of northern China as much more hospitable than most ancient societies, to say the least.
+It was reportedly common practice for men to let travelers sleep with their wives.
+People believed that travelers were distinguished, and an evening with them would bring in new blood to the family and herald a better future.
+Husbands would set travelers up with a place to stay and ensure all their needs were met.

-In 14th-century China, brothels were legal, registered, tax-paying businesses.
-There was no social stigma associated with visiting prostitutes during this time.
-Sung Dynasty princess Shan-Yin even had her own custom bed made to accommodate up to 30-men, who would pleasure her simultaneously.
+In 14th-century China, brothels were legal, registered, and tax-paying businesses.
+During this time, there was no social stigma associated with visiting prostitutes, which meant both employees and clients were respected throughout communities.
+The Sung Dynasty princess Shan-Yin allegedly even had her own custom bed at a brothel made to accommodate up to 30 men who would pleasure her simultaneously.